Code of Ethics

 What We Value

 Local connection.
 We operate from Mijakovići, in Bosnia and Herzegovina.
-Part of our income goes to the local community.
-Our suppliers are local producers whenever possible.
+Part of our income returns to the local community.
+Whenever possible, we source from local producers and households.
+The residency is a guest here, and the place shapes the residency in return.

 Long-term thinking.
-We don't seek rapid growth.
-We want to build something that can last, with or without external funding.
+We build slowly.
+Sustainability matters more than scale.
+We aim for a structure that can endure with or without external funding.

 Zvjezdane Staze is open to everyone, regardless of gender, gender identity, sexual orientation, race, ethnicity, nationality, religion, disability, or age.

-We do not tolerate hate speech, harassment, or behaviour that endangers others.
-Programme content can be provocative or critical while respecting the dignity and safety of marginalised groups.
+We do not tolerate hate speech, harassment, intimidation, or behaviour that endangers others.
+Programme content can be provocative and critical.
+The baseline remains non-negotiable: the dignity and safety of participants, neighbours, and visitors.

 Who We Work With

-Partnerships, exchanges, and joint projects are welcome when they are horizontal: mutual respect, shared benefit, transparent agreements.
+We welcome partnerships, exchanges, and joint projects.
+We work best with those who value horizontal collaboration: mutual respect, shared benefit, and clear agreements.
 We exchange knowledge and resources with those who operate by the same principles.

 Who We Don't Accept